 YouTube and WhatsApp are the second-most popular social media platforms, each with 2 billion monthly users.
 Facebook Messenger has 1.3 billion users, WeChat has 1.2 billion users, and sixth-ranked photo-sharing app Instagram had over 1 billion monthly active accounts.

 The next three most popular social networks are all based in China.
 Fast-rising TikTok has 800 million monthly users, QQ has 694 million users, and microblogging site Sina Weibo has 550 million users.

 Pinterest was the fastest independently launched site to reach 10 million unique monthly visitors.
 It now sits at 367 million users.

-TikTok is the social media platform that is growing fastest in 2020, followed by Snapchat and Reddit.
+TikTok is the social media platform that is growing fastest, followed by Snapchat and Reddit.

 TikTok launched in September 2016 and by mid-2018 it had already reached half a billion users.
 In other words: TikTok gained on average about 20 million new users per month over this period.